selwynpolit/d9book/book/php.md

 ## nullsafe operator

 The nullsafe operator `?->` is a new feature in PHP 8 that allows you to safely access properties and methods of an object without having to check if the object is null.
-This means you only need 1 null check as the operator will return null if any of the calls in the chain return null.
+This means you only need 1 null check, as the operator will return null if any of the calls in the chain return null.

 ```php
  $job = $this->apiHandler?->getJobs()?->getJobById($job_id);